yitaozh/yitaozh.github.io/source/_posts/98-Validate-Binary-Search-Tree.md

 # Hints/Notes

-* We need max/min root/value to decide if one node is valid
+* We need max/min node to decide if one node is valid
+* Because the val is between MIN_INT and MAX_INT, so use a nullptr node is better

 ## Solution